brandur/sorg/content/drafts/redis-streams.md

 in Postgres 10, which can similarly guarantee that all emitted data makes it from producer to consumer.

-There are a few advantages to this approach over logical
+There are a few advantages to using a stream over logical
 replication:

 * It's possible to have multiple producers move information